 Fautasi Coastal Challenge Leads Stewardship Efforts

-A canoe race creates a platform for islanders to learn about coastal challenges.
-The effort was established by American Samoa’s coastal management program.
+A race of traditional long canoes creates a platform for islanders to learn about coastal challenges.
+The effort was established by American Samoa’s coastal zone management program.

 In the American Samoa islands, the traditional way of life includes dense coastal villages with open, thatched-roof homes that are highly vulnerable to damage from cyclones and tsunamis.
 These villages exist near beaches and coral reefs that are vulnerable to pollution from waste and agricultural chemicals as well as marine debris.
 To inspire action and awareness, the American Samoa Coastal Management Program established the Fautasi Coastal Challenge—a race involving the traditional long canoe known as the fautasi, with each vessel holding 40 to 60 rowers from village-based teams.

 Partners: American Samoa Coastal Management Program, NOAA Office for Coastal Management